lbfalvy/orchid/README.md

 Contact information includes email addresses, links to the source code and issue tracker.

-Words listed as identifying marks are explicltly not considered as such when they apear in technical interfaces or APIs.
-For example, shell commands, identifiers within the language,
+Words listed as identifying marks are explicltly not considered as such when they appear in technical interfaces or APIs.
+For example, shell commands, identifiers within Orchid or Rust code, and names in package registries are not considered as identifying marks.